Application and Selection Process

 How to Apply

 Applicants must complete an application form asking for an explanation of the project, how it will be carried out and how much it will cost.
 Previous recipients of Lantos grants may apply again.
-Before applying, you may discuss ideas for your project with PHA staff.
-Return the online application by April 15, 2014, by hitting the “submit” button at the bottom of the form.
+Before applying, you are encouraged to discuss ideas for your project with PHA staff.
+The 2014 application is closed.

 Selection of Grantees

 All applications will be reviewed by a committee of PHA leaders.
 Applicants' names will be removed from the applications given to committee members to avoid bias.
 This year for the first time, the committee may respond to each application in one of three ways.

 - The idea is funded as submitted.

 - The idea is considered appropriate for a Lantos Grant provided the applicant takes two additional steps

 - Working with a designated PHA volunteer grant advisor to further develop the plans

 - Submitting a final draft proposal providing specific information requested by the committee

 - The idea is not considered appropriate for Lantos Grant, and funding is declined.